vikas990/Dashboard/README.md

 # Dashboard

-* This is a Simple Portfolio Project where you can see some of the project which i have made.
-* This Project not yet completed but still you can look at it.
+- Dashboard that gives a overview of stats.

 # Features:-

-* Light and Dark mode.
+- Light and Dark mode.
-* Connect with social networking sites.
-* can send mail from the form.
+- Grid Tables customizable.
+- Visual Charts representations of stats (using Bar, Line, Pie and Geographical Charts).

 # Tech Stack Used:-

-* React Js.
+- React Js.
-* Material-UI.
+- Material-UI.
+- Nevo Charts.

 ## Demo:- https://aquamarine-capybara-bd2a76.netlify.app/